Ironman Curling Rules

 - Some people are new to curling or not aware of our rules, so please remind them and their skip and if needed you can also speak to an organizer for assistance.

 - Teams are encourage to dress up to stand out and show spirit.
-Your team may be in the social media or chance to be in media for interviews.
+Your team may be in the social media or have a chance to be in media for interviews.
+The in thing nowadays is helmets, masks and looking like superheros.

-- Please bring your own curling brooms and shoes.
-We will have a few loaner brooms on site and curling sliders will work on river ice.
-All types of brooms for sweeping are encouraged, dig out that old horse or hog hair broom, you will be the talk of the Ironman.
+- Please bring your own curling brooms and shoes. *No loaner brooms for 2022* All types of brooms for sweeping are encouraged, so dig out that old horse or hog hair broom, you will be the talk of the Ironman.

 Tip: Sponge hockey shoes work well if it snows, and a large shop push broom (or possibly a shovel) helps clean a path for the rock.

-- Metal cleats or any type of spikes are strictly not allowed as they can damage the ice surface.
-Medical exemptions may apply, but strict usage rules will be in place.
+- Metal cleats or any type of spikes are strictly not allowed in the playing area as they will damage the ice surface.
+Medical exemptions may apply, but strict usage rules will be in place (i.e. No running to the hog line to deliver your rock shuffleboard style and then stopping suddenly with the use of spikes).

 Who can Curl?